RaienryuuNoNatsu/The-Legend-of-Heroes--Trails-from-Zero-Assets/README.md

 This isn't by far an original project, and thus some users may already know where I'm going with this.
 Believe it or not, many of the assets available in the Vita version of the game had the same resolution as the PC version.
 Heck, there are even assets at higher resolutions.
 Unfortunately though, the **dialogue portraits (and not only those) aren't part of those lucky assets**.
 While the PC version features 384p portraits, the Vita version runs them at 256p.
 In these cases, where possible, I used **Waifu2x**.

 For those who don't know what that is, it's a [**Convolutional Neural Network**](https://en.wikipedia.org/wiki/Convolutional_neural_network) whose primary objective is to upscale pictures and reduce noise.
 Waifu2x is mainly trained to work with Anime art styles, but it can handle photos as well.
 Now, I can't stress this enough, but this isn't a perfect method.
 While it might work fine with in-game sprites, portraits with defined linearts like in our case suffer from its smoothing filter.
-The reason why this method works is because portraits are displayed at a lower resolution than what I achieved, *masking* in a way the artifacts.
+The reason why this method works is because portraits are displayed at a lower resolution than what I achieved, *masking* in a sense the artifacts.

 **NOTE**: I began working on this project quite some time ago.
 I'll keep researching this subject, and eventually update the assets as I find better methods.
 I'm also open to suggestions about which Neural Network to test, should anyone among the users know about a better one.
+There's also the possibility to decrypt the upcoming Kai versions on PS4, but don't quote me on this just yet.
+If it'll be possible at all, I will update the project.

 ## Preparation